The counterpart to The Film of the Book

 - The novelization of Douglas Adams's Starship Titanic was written by Terry Jones, who also voiced a parrot in the game.

 - The Heart of the Tiger (Wing Commander III), The Price of Freedom (Wing Commander IV), and The Movie (Wing Commander) expand further on the content of the games and novel, and in the case of the game novelizations provide the official storyline for the WC universe.
 (The players of the games get to decide what path they take.)
 The movie's novelization is the only place to see the Pilgrim traitor plot that was cut from the movie, and generally fixes some plot problems caused by or missed in post-production editing.

 - Descent had a trilogy of novels written.
 They're actually very good, taking what little plot the games had and massively expanding it.
 The stories do diverge a bit, but follow the same basic plot and themes.
 The author did an impressive job of taking the games' mechanics and providing believable parallels to them (for instance, Energy Centers, glowing hallways that restore the ship's power, don't exist in the novels, but the characters do plug the ship into the mine's power grid at one point to achieve the same effect).

 - Ico has a decent novelization by Miyuki Miyabe (with an English translation courtesy of Alexander O. Smith), that expands a lot on backstory (like why Ico and Yorda are in the castle at all) and answering a lot of questions (such as why Ico doesn't have a health bar in the game).

-- The second Warcraft game had a big, fat strategy guide where the missions are told from the perspective of a member from both sides.
+- Warcraft II had a big, fat strategy guide where the missions are told from the perspective of a member from both sides.
 Both narrators actually have articles on the WOWwiki.

 - Crysis: Legion serves as one for Crysis 2.
 It's written by Peter Watts, which gives you a rather good idea about what to expect.